 "I'm so sorry," he cried.
 "I'm sorry, I didn't want to wake you up to die!"
 A burst of fear grew in her chest.
 How could she have forgotten?
 She was back, but another problem remained, only now of course it made more sense than when Lacey had dominated her life.
 The town was in the process of being destroyed, and they, along with everyone else in Storybrooke, would soon be dead!
 The moment might have been passionate, but it wasn't joyful.
 "But I needed you," he admitted in a broken voice, looking at her like she was his last hope in the world, like he needed her to understand.

 The fear melted away at his words and she reached out to move a lock of hair away from his tearful eyes.
 She did understand, she just didn't know what to say or do.
 "You lost your son," she stated, her voice breaking at the same time his face fell.
 Baelfire, Neal, was dead.
 She remembered that statement clearly, but the full weight of it hadn't hit Lacey the way it did here.
 Neal wasn't just some long lost son he had a complicated relationship with.
 He was Baelfire.
 He was the long lost son and though she had no idea what had passed between the two of them in her absence she knew that "complicated" didn't quite begin to describe what happened between them.
 She wasn't sure what happened to Bae, but she knew he hadn't killed him, as Lacey suspected.
-How the boy, the grown man, had perished was beyond her.
-It was worse than the fears he'd confided to her during their late nights.
+How the boy, the grown man, had perished was beyond her, but she also knew that it was worse than the fears he'd confided to her during their late nights.
 Regret and disappointment he could have lived with, he'd been doing it for centuries, but death?
 Devastation?
 The loss of all purpose and hope?!

 Of course he needed her!
 He was a man haunted with regret and selfishness, feelings Lacey had only encouraged.
 But those words, they meant more to her than anything he had ever said to her.
 He didn't need Lacey, neither of them did.
 He needed her.
 No one else knew just how hard he'd been working, how long he'd been searching to find his son!
 To have lost him so suddenly after finding him was an unfathomable blow.
 She couldn't even pretend to know how he felt.
 And she wouldn't pretend that any word or action could fix it.